spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-intro.md

 # Tutorials and guides
 ## [Deprecated] Multiple deployments for session-based games

+[block:callout]
+{
+  "type": "alert",
-<%(Callout type="alert" message="This tutorial is deprecated.
-To manage a game with multiple deployments,
-please use the [deployment pool module](https://docs.improbable.io/metagame/latest/content/configuration-examples/deployment-pool/overview) of the SpatialOS Online Services.
+  "body": "This tutorial is deprecated.
+To manage a game with multiple deployments, please use the [deployment pool module](https://docs.improbable.io/metagame/latest/content/configuration-examples/deployment-pool/overview) of the SpatialOS Online Services.
-")%>
+"
+}
+[/block]

 > This tutorial uses the Example Project from the GDK's [setup guide]({{urlRoot}}/content/get-started/example-project/exampleproject-intro).</br>